openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

             }
 ~~~

-This code will push brighter colors in the positive z-direction and whiter colors in the negative-z direction using [ofMap()](http://www.openframeworks.cc/documentation/math/ofMath.html#!show_ofMap).  ofMap allows us to take a value that is within one range (0 to 255) and map it to a new range of values (-100 to 100).
+This code will push brighter colors in the positive z-direction and whiter colors in the negative-z direction using [ofMap()](http://www.openframeworks.cc/documentation/math/ofMath.html#!show_ofMap).  ofMap allows us to take a value that is within one range (for us, 0 to 255) and map it to a new range of values (again for us, -100 to 100).

-Hm?
-That didn't change your mesh very much?
+Hm...that didn't change your mesh very much?
 Well, now it's time for the last tweak in this section: adding a camera.

 Add this to your header:
 ~~~.h